January 21, 2026

 Charcoal Operations – Courtesy The Henry Ford

-In a way, Henry Ford was responsible for today’s popularity of backyard grilling using charcoal, that is the same type.
+In a way, Henry Ford was responsible for today’s popularity of backyard charcoal grilling, which is the same type.

 Sources